txxxxh/Demonstrations-CoT-and-Prompting/README.md

 ---

-### 5. Ptompting Templates and Instruction Variations
+### 5. Prompting Templates and Instruction Variations

 We analyze the effect of 6 different types of prompting templates, consisting: